2 cups white quinoa, rinsed well

 In the same skillet (no need to clean) warm another splash of oil.
 Add the onions and garlic and cook for 4-5 minutes or until they soften up a bit.

-Toss the quinoa with a splash of olive oil (I had leftover citrus parmesan dressing, so I used that).
-Serve each bowl of quinoa topped with potatoes, onions, nuts and asparagus.
+Toss the quinoa with a splash of olive oil, and serve each bowl of quinoa topped with potatoes, onions, nuts and asparagus.
 Alternately, you can toss everything together in one big bowl and serve it up family-style.

 Serves 4 - 6.